Dasa: Etymology

 Michael Witzel compares the etymological root of dasa to words from other Indo-European languages that imply "enemy, foreigner", including the Avestan dahåka and dŋha, Latin dahi and Greek daai.

 Asko Parpola in 2015, has proposed that dasa is related to the ancient Iranian and proto-Saka word daha, which means "man".
 This is contrasted with arya, the word for "man" used by, and of, Indo-Iranian people from Central Asia.

 Identification of Dasa

 As people

-Based on the Arya-Dasa conflict described in Rigvedic text, scholars have tried to identify the Dasa as a population in South and Central Asia.
+Based on the Arya-Dasa conflict described in Rigvedic text, scholars have tried to identify the Dasa as a population in South India and the Caucasus.